For some, money is an taboo topic you just don’t talk about.

 Are you willing to trade what you want right now, for what you want most?

 Can you adjust your mindset as you do, so that you don’t feel like you’re being deprived?
-Your goal here is lower or cut expenses where possible, spend smart, work toward increasing your income if necessary, and start socking money away into a barrel racing fund.
+Your goal here is lower or cut expenses where possible, spend smart, work toward increasing your income, and start socking money away into a barrel racing fund.

 If saving is a challenge, I recommend setting up an option on your back account that automatically deducts your bill payments and also transfers funds into your savings each month.
 Pay yourself first by making automatic, non-negotiable deductions into “untouchable” savings.

-Of course, there’s nothing wrong with treating yourself IF you have the excess funds to do so.
+Of course, there’s nothing wrong with treating yourself IF you have the excess funds to do so (make a category in your budget for it!).
 If you think this will be tough to do, think about the emotions that drive your desire to purchase things that aren’t necessities such as certain food, clothing, or other “stuff.”

 Are you trying to keep up with the Jones’?
 Are your choices driven by concern of what other people think?
 Do you need more “all natural sweetness” in your life instead of a sugary dessert, or SLEEP instead of a caffinated latte?
 Do you use food or material things to fill an internal void?
 Be brave enough to dig under the surface.